-Ependymomas are WHO grade II tumours, with more histologically aggressive tumours denoted WHO III (anaplastic ependymoma), although the reliability of histological features in grading these tumours and the prognostic significance is somewhat controversial, and recently there has been a shift towards molecular markers to subdivide ependymomas 11.
+Ependymomas are WHO grade II tumors, with more histologically aggressive tumors denoted WHO III (anaplastic ependymoma), although the reliability of histological features in grading these tumors and the prognostic significance is somewhat controversial, and recently there has been a shift towards molecular markers to subdivide ependymomas 11.

-In the current (2016 update) WHO classification of CNS tumours the following entities are accepted as belonging to the ependymoma family of tumours 11:
+In the current (2016 update) WHO classification of CNS tumors the following entities are accepted as belonging to the ependymoma family of tumors 11: